PRODUCT COMPARISONS

 4.1.
 Using IronPDF

 Merging two or more PDFs is easy in IronPDF.
 Using the Merge method, you can combine two or more PDFs where each file is separated by a comma.
-The code goes as follows:
+The code is as follows:

 using IronPdf;